 The Contrarian Technical Index (CTI) is a high performance large cap equities timing model.
-It is unique from
+It's unique from

 the vast majority of price-only methods in that it does not rely on standard trend momentum or mean-reversion.

-Instead, The combined buy/sell signals from commonly used price trend methods are used to identify extremes
+Instead, The combined buy/sell signals from a proprietary selection of price trend methods are used to identify

-of investor sentiment in a security.
-CTI then profits from the large moves that occur at these points, by bet
+extremes of investor sentiment in a security.
+CTI then profits from the large moves that occur at these points,